le-chartreux/modern-python/code/test/execution.md

 ### Mock

 To [mock](https://en.wikipedia.org/wiki/Mock_object) elements, you have the choice between using the traditional [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) or one of its wrappers, such as [pytest-mock](https://pytest-mock.readthedocs.io/en/latest/) which brings a more pytest-like style to your mocking.

+### UI

+To improve the [pytest](https://docs.pytest.org/en/latest/) user interface, installing [pytest-sugar](https://github.com/Teemu/pytest-sugar) is all it takes.
+Once you've installed it, the package will be automatically invoked whenever you run the `pytest` command, so you don't need to make any changes to your workflow to start using it.

 ### Coverage